KuyaJasper/TeamProfileGenerator/README.md

   * [Questions](#Questions)

 # Installation
+Please clone/fork this repository to get the full functionality.

 This project was created using 'node.js' Make sure to have node.js installed before moving forward.

 To learn how to install Node, [Click Here](https://nodejs.org/en/download/package-manager/).